iorp/c51-array-uart-conflict/README.md

 ```

-he issue I'm encountering is that when an array is declared (unsigned long myArrayDeclaration[4] = { 0x00FFF789, };), the UART transmission sends the first character twice, resulting in "xxyz" instead of the expected "xyz."
+The issue I'm encountering is that when an array is declared (unsigned long myArrayDeclaration[4] = { 0x00FFF789, };), the UART transmission sends the first character twice, resulting in "xxyz" instead of the expected "xyz."
 If I remove the array declaration, the transmission works correctly.

 I'm using a Keil C51 environment with the uVision 4 IDE and simulating the code in Proteus.
 The microcontroller is an 89C52 chip.